Murdock135/research-agentic_salmonella_langgraph/readme.md

 # Setup

-Docs index: see `docs/README.md` for links to Docker docs.

 > **Recommendation**
 > I highly recommend using a UNIX based OS or VM (Linux, MacOS) to run this project.
 If you're on windows, install [WSL (Windows Subsystem for linux)](https://learn.microsoft.com/en-us/windows/wsl/install) and run it in there.